Articles & Guides

 10. Aretha Franklin

-Aretha Franklin is known as “The Queen of Soul” and was the very first female artist to be inducted into the Rock & Roll Hall of Fame in 1987.
-She was also listed in Rolling Stones list of 200 Greatest Singers of all time.
-Franklin was born in 1942 and became a central figure during the Civil Rights Movement.
-Her music inspired African Americans and people of all backgrounds.
 Beyond her many hits over her 40-year career, her song “Respect” was one of her most famous.
 In her memoir, “Aretha: From These Roots,” Franklin shared that when the song was released in 1967, it was relatable to many but was particularly significant to the thoughts and feelings of Blacks fighting for their citizenship rights.
 She writes, “It was also one of the battle cries of the civil rights movement.”

 11. Ruby Bridges

 Ruby Bridges is a civil rights activist and author born in 1954.
-She gained national attention at six years old for being the first child to desegregate a school in the South, William Frantz Elementary School, an all-white school in Louisiana.
+At just 6 years old, she gained national attention for being the first Black child to attend the newly-desegregated William Frantz Elementary School, an all-white school in Louisiana.
 Bridges had to be escorted to school by the National Guard.
-In 1999, she established The Ruby Bridges Foundation to promote peaceful academic experiences for children.
+In 1999, she established The Ruby Bridges Foundation to promote peaceful academic experiences for children, and in 2009, she published a children’s book about her experiences called “Ruby Bridges Goes To School.”
+She continues to be recognized among the many famous Black females in history for her extraordinary contributions to the fight for equal rights.

 12. Oprah Winfrey

 Oprah Winfrey is a journalist, actress, entrepreneur, philanthropist and pioneer in the field of entertainment and media.
-Born in 1954, she became both the youngest news anchor and the first Black female news anchor at Nashville’s WLAC-TV (now WTVF-TV) and was the first Black American woman to own her own production company. ”The Oprah Winfrey Show’” is credited for being the highest-rated daytime talk show ever.
+Born in 1954, she became both the youngest news anchor and the first Black female news anchor at Nashville’s WLAC-TV (now WTVF-TV), and was the first Black American woman to own her own production company. ”The Oprah Winfrey Show’” is credited for being the highest-rated daytime talk show ever.
 She launched the O, The Oprah Magazine in 2000, a school for girls in South Africa in 2007 and OWN TV network in 2011.
-In 2018, Winfrey became the first Black woman to win the Golden Globes’ Cecil B. DeMille Award for her contribution to the world of entertainment.
+In 2018, Winfrey became the first Black woman to win the Golden Globes’ Cecil B. DeMille Award for her contributions to the world of entertainment.

 13. Mae Jemison